 Justice Teri L. Jackson (L'80)

-Justice Teri L. Jackson was appointed to the California Court of Appeal, First Appellate District, in November 2019 by Governor Gavin Newsom.
+Justice Teri L. Jackson was first appointed to the California Court of Appeal, First Appellate District, Division Three, in November 2019 by Governor Gavin Newsom.
 The Commission on Judicial Appointments confirmed her appointment in January 2020.
+In August 2021, Justice Jackson was elevated to Presiding Justice of the First Appellate District, Division Five.

 Justice Jackson received her B.A. in 1977 from the University of California, Santa Cruz, where she majored in politics.
 She earned her J.D. in 1980 from Georgetown University Law Center in Washington, D.C.